 - Shavuot is a time for receiving…

 - Succot, as we have learned, celebrates the fall harvest.
-It also recalls the experience of the Israelites wondering through the desert for 40 years after the exodus from Egypt.
+It also recalls the experience of the Israelites wandering through the desert for 40 years after the exodus from Egypt.

 - Succot is a time for rejoicing…